ga-curriculum/intro-to-mongoose/setup/README.md

 ```
 > Do not use the above connection string in your application, it will not work.

-It is important that there are no spaces between `MONGODB_URI`, `=`, and your atlas connection string.
-It should be written as one continuous string with no spaces.
+There must be no spaces between `MONGODB_URI`, `=`, and your atlas connection string.
+It should be written as one continuous string.

 This will make the connection string available in our application on the `process.env.MONGODB_URI` property.

 Your connection string will default to a generic unnamed database, as indicated by the `/?` towards the end of the connection string.
 However, you ***must*** update this to your preferred database name.

-In this application that will be `todos`.
+**In this application, that will be `todos`.**

 You can specify the preferred database name by adding it between the `/` and the `?` in the connection string.
-Here's how that will look for this app: ``/todos?`.
 That will make the full connection string for this app look something like this:

 ```plaintext
 MONGODB_URI=mongodb+srv://<username>:<password>@sei-w0kys.azure.mongodb.net/todos?retryWrites=true